G-string debate splits Taupō swimmers, mum calls for ban at public spots

 "We are a family orientated business but to my knowledge, we haven't had anyone raise concerns."

-She said, "we have private booths if people want to be romantic or in a quiet area".
+She said, "we have private pools if people want to be romantic or in a quiet area".